IPA.CONF(5) IPA.CONF(5)

 always will get first day of some next month here).

-When a limit is reached, ipa(8) runs commands listed in the reach sec-
+If a limit becomes reached, then commands listed in the reach section

 limit <limit-name> {